 a one-act opera (libretto by S. Svay) for mezzo, soprano coloratura, and tenor, scored for sinfonietta ensemble; commissioned by Washington National Opera / Kennedy Center

-for SATB with Alto soloist and ensemble (8 instruments including winds, strings, harpsichord, and trumpet); commissioned by Norfolk Music Festival Choral Workshop
+for SATB with Alto soloist and ensemble (8 instruments including winds, strings, harpsichord, and trumpet); commissioned by Norfolk Music Festival Recording

 for SATB with piano or SATB with flute